piotrbach/piotrbach/README.md

 ### Hi there 👋

+Hi!
+I'm Piotr.
+I'm a .NET Consultant and web developer with 14+ years in the web industry.
+I'm passionate about C#, Azure, Umbraco CMS, automation, and productivity.
 <!--
 **piotrbach/piotrbach** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.